Darthex/SteelEye_FrontEnd/README.md

-# Instructions

-- clone this repo and open with your favorite code editor

-- make sure you are checked out to `master` branch

-- to run the app `npm install` then `npm start`

 ## Fixed the following issues

 1. In the title of the header, it displays `5 orders` but there are `6 orders` in the table.
 We want to display the `total` number of `orders` in the header title **(Solved)**